 Comanche Products bags

-The traditional bags are made by Comanche Products, Clearview Rd.
-Cottontown, Tenn.
+Comanche Products, Clearview Rd made the traditional bags in Cottontown, Tenn.
 These were bought in 1973.
 The tape stripes are not original, nor are the various holes that held lights.
 The top mounts bolt to the shock bolt and the top hole on the license plate bracket.
 The bottom mount goes from the bottom of the bag to what?
 I put it on the reflector tab.

 They measure 17″ long, 7″ wide, 9″ high w/o lid

-The Krauser wannabes were made by Olympic.
+Olympic made these Krauser wannabes.
 Cheaper in price and quality, but held up ok.
 They attach to Krauser mounts.
 Bought these in the late ’70s, Leon

 This bag is shown on a /2 US model.
 I have never seen this one before.